Factbox: Deficit super committee's 12 members

-A U.S. congressional "super committee" is pushing to meet a tight deadline to find at least $1.2 trillion in deficit cuts over the next decade.
+WASHINGTON The U.S. Congress' "super committee" on deficit reduction is set to meet on Thursday for the first time, with financial markets watching closely to see if its 12 members can do anything meaningful.

+The panel has the job of finding at least $1.2 trillion in government budget savings over the next decade, following up on $917 billion in deficit reduction agreed in August.
+Committee members can use budget cuts and tax changes in their effort.

-The panel of six Democrats and six Republicans has until November 23 to achieve their goal -- or something close to it.
-Congress then has until December 23 to vote on the panel's recommendations.
-If either deadline goes unmet, automatic budget cuts would be triggered, beginning in 2013.
+They have until November 23 to achieve their objective -- or something close to it.
+Then Congress will have until December 23 to vote on the panel's recommendations.
+If either deadline goes unmet, then automatic budget cuts are triggered in 2013.

 SENATE DEMOCRATS

-PATTY MURRAY: Named by Senate Majority Leader Harry Reid to be co-chair of the super committee, Murray, of Washington state, is a member of the Senate's Democratic leadership and chairs a political committee that works to elect more Democrats to the Senate.
-She is the lone woman on the 12-member panel and is a strong advocate for the Social Security retirement program as well as the Medicare and Medicaid health programs for the elderly and poor.
-In 2013, she is in line to be the senior Democrat on the Senate Budget Committee.

-MAX BAUCUS: A centrist leader known for working across party lines, he is chairman of the powerful Senate Finance Committee.
-He has been a proponent of tax reform and played a major role in writing President Barack Obama's healthcare law.
+MAX BAUCUS: A centrist leader known for working across party lines, Baucus is chairman of the powerful Senate Finance Committee.
+He has been a proponent of tax reform.

-He was a member of Obama's 2010 Bowles-Simpson deficit commission, which offered up $4 trillion in savings through spending cuts and revenue increases.
-He opposed the final Bowles-Simpson plan because it called for benefit cuts for veterans and the elderly.
-He is a staunch critic of Republican proposals to privatize the Social Security retirement program and the Medicare health program for the elderly.
+He was a member of President Barack Obama's 2010 Bowles-Simpson deficit commission that offered up $4 trillion in savings through spending cuts and revenue increases.
+He opposed the final Bowles-Simpson plan because it would have cut benefits for veterans and the elderly and hurt his largely rural home state of Montana by raising gasoline prices.

+Baucus fought former President George W. Bush's push to privatize the Social Security retirement program.
+He is a vocal critic of a House of Representatives Republican plan to privatize Medicare, the health insurance program for the aged.

-JOHN KERRY: The failed 2004 Democratic presidential candidate is chairman of the Senate Foreign Relations Committee and a Finance Committee member.
+JOHN KERRY: The failed 2004 Democratic presidential candidate, Kerry is chairman of the Senate Foreign Relations Committee and a Finance Committee member.

 Kerry, who is from Massachusetts, has been outspoken in calling for long-term remedies for annual budget deficits and the growing national debt.
 But he also wants large U.S. investments in infrastructure -- to rebuild crumbling roads and bridges and to create jobs.
 He wants to do so with minimal government spending by creating a bank to help finance the projects with a revolving fund.